Artis-Dev/cv-application/README.md

 ## Outcome

+- Learned to work with React class components, state and props.
-- Used revealing module pattern for better code organizing.
+- Used Tailwind CSS framework for styling.
-- Used public API to get data.
-- Used Webpack to build the app.
+- Used Webpack to build an app.
-- Used third-party library for date and time formating.
-- Used CSS3 grid and flex to create layout.
-- Used HTML5 semantic elements for better readability and structure.
 - Used Git and GitHub for project management.
-- Learned error handling a bit.
-- Tried to maintain clean code.
 - Cross tested on Firefox and Chromium based browsers.

 <p align="right">(<a href="#top">back to top</a>)</p>